Management team and expert advisors

 EXPERT ADVISOR (Occupational psychiatry)

-Neil is a consultant academic and forensic psychiatrist based at King’s College London.
+Neil is a consultant academic and occupational psychiatrist based at King’s College London.
 Neil served in the Armed Forces for more than 23 years.
-He has been the Secretary of the European Society for Traumatic Stress Studies, the President of the UK Psychological Trauma Society and Specialist Advisor to the House of Commons Defence Select Committee.
+He has been the Secretary of the European Society for Traumatic Stress Studies, the President of the UK Psychological Trauma Society and is the first psychiatrist to be the President of the Society of Occupational Medicine.

 EXPERT ADVISOR (Policy)